SimulPiscator/AirSane/README.md

 by AirSane should be immediately available.
 In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.
+### Android
+The Mopria Scanner App may be used to scan from AirSane scanners.

 ## Build
 ```